-- Professional 3D is for the rapid production of virtual models that can be used to visualise a design and then be sent to downstream activities such as 2D drafting and CNC machining or manufacturing.
+- Professional 3D is for the rapid production of virtual models that can be used to visualize a design and then be sent to downstream activities such as 2D drafting and CNC machining or manufacturing.
 Some 3D programs offer 2D as an integral part of the software.
-The 2D drawings are generated directly as views of the 3D model, whilst others rely on additional 2D tools to be added to get the views into a flat documentable form.
+The 2D drawings are generated directly as views of the 3D model, whilst others rely on additional 2D tools to be added to get the views into a flat document able form.

 - Architectural is for those creating our built environment.
 These programs have specialist tools for generating walls, opening, roofs, stairs and other such features.
 They are generally dedicated to this task and as such are not a good choice if you are a product designer or engineering detail drafter.

 - Other Specialized CAD products are designed for very specific industries such as landscape design, interior design, film and stage design, product design, industrial design, engineering, electrical schematics, duct design and more.

 Be sure not to select a product more suited to a different industry or purpose than the one you most desire.